junxit/us-congress-bills-117/metadata.md

 - 2022-04-05 — Mr. DeFazio moved to suspend the rules and pass the bill, as amended.
 - 2022-04-05 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 414 - 11 (Roll no. 114). (text: CR H4175)
 - 2022-04-05 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 414 - 11 (Roll no. 114).(text: CR H4175)
+- 2022-04-06 — Received in the Senate and Read twice and referred to the Committee on Homeland Security and Governmental Affairs.